yoyokits/VideoBrowser/docs/_includes/acknowledgement.md

 * Apache Log4Net: logging the internal process for debugging information
 * OokiDialogs.Wpf: Windows standard dialogs wrapper
 * Youtube Downloader: youtube-dl wrapper
+* InkScape is used to draw the Cekli Browser logo
 * And other library dependency assemblies